🧸 Young kids (3–5) can build responsibility through simple chores like putting away toys.

 Milestone:

-Pre-teens are ready for chores that require skill and responsibility.
+Pre-teens are ready for chores that require more skill and responsibility.

 Milestone:

 Kids can manage tasks independently with light guidance.
-This stage reinforces efficiency and responsibility.
+This stage reinforces efficiency and accountability.

-Teens can take on advanced chores that teach life skills for adulthood.
+Teens can take on advanced chores that teach real-world life skills.

 Milestone: